QuTech-Delft/qtt/README.md

 ## Installation

+For more detailed instructions read the file [INSTALL.md](install.md).

+Make sure you have a working Python distribution.
 We recommend [Anaconda](https://www.continuum.io/downloads) as an easy way to get most of the dependencies out-of-the-box.

 As the project is still private, install it directly from this repository: